SwineFeather/nordics-mc/SECURITY.md

 ### API Key Security

-- API keys are loaded from environment variables only
+- API keys are stored securely on the backend only
+- No API keys are exposed in frontend code
+- All AI requests go through authenticated Supabase Edge Functions
+- User authentication required for all AI features
 - Validation ensures keys are present before use
 - Development warnings when keys are missing
 - No hardcoded keys in source code